madhanr13/currency-converter/README.md

 ## Overview

-This project is a simple currency converter built using React and Vite.
+A simple currency converter built using React, Vite and Tailwind CSS.
 It allows users to convert amounts between different currencies.

 ## Features